YaoGroup/ServerMantaince/README.md

 This note serves the following purpose:
 - As the onboard training for anyone using the workstation for his work.
 It provides best practices for writing code and using the workstation to run code.
 - As the reference note for fundamental technical issues or additional tips for enhancing the personal workflow.
-- As the reference note for the future administrator to understand the system set-up.
+- As the reference note for the future administrator to understand the system setup.

 The note is the main page and contains links to additional references.
 The main page aims at onboard new comber, so they can grasp the essential concepts and start using the workstation ASAP.
 Other references teach one how to achieve specific things in a step-by-step way.